WojtekKamilowski/CI_PP3_TDP/README.md

 #### Option 6: Delete a lane & exit
 When the user chooses this option firstly is able to preview lane names in the program, the program communicates to select a lane to be deleted.
-The user can select the lane to be deleted by its index: the first lane from the left has index 1 and user needs to count the number to identfy the lane to be deleted.
+The user can select the lane to be deleted by its index: the first lane from the left has index 1 and user needs to count the number to identify the lane to be deleted.
 The program also prints the range of indexes to choose from.
 The user is asked to enter index for example: 1, which must be confirmed by pressing enter key.

 <img src="docs/manual/option-6.png">